GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 <figure class="w-figure">
   <img class="w-screenshot" src="./images/invalid-email.png" alt="Screenshot of a sign-in form in
-  Chrome on desktop showing browser prompt and focus for an invalid email value.">
+  Chrome on desktop showing browser prompt and focus for an invalid email value." width="500">
   <figcaption class="w-figcaption">Basic built-in validation by the browser.</figcaption>
 </figure>